cybercongress/cybercongress/todo/delegation_strategy/README.md

 ## Decentralization

-This criterion follows the next goals:
+This criterion precedes the following goals:

 - Increasing the number of heroes that can halt the network
 - Increasing the number of heroes that can fork the network
-- Supporting validators in the long tail, including set of inactive heroes
+- Supporting validators in the long tail, including sets of inactive heroes

-The idea is ranking validators descending by staked tokens and give them weighted points:
+The idea is to rank validators descending by staked tokens and to give them weighted points:

 ```python
 def get_decentralization(rank):
     return rank
 ```

-And then distribute tokens:
+Then, distribute tokens:

 ```python
 def get_decentralization_endorsement(decentralization, decentralization_sum):